Welcome Sawnee Café

 Check out our newest feature: MealViewer app and online menus.
 Download the MealViewer app from the Apple App Store or from the Android Google Play Store.
 Customize Student Profiles to check for allergies, nutrition, and carb counts.

-A neat new tool to keep up with the school breakfast and lunch, click link.
-Sawnee Chiefs MealViewer Online Menus
+A neat tool to keep up with the school breakfast and lunch is Sawnee Chiefs MealViewer Online Menus

 MealCharge policy and Courtesy Snack